Published by Jeremy. Last Updated on November 14, 2023.

 Who should stay here: Those looking for a budget hotel in the North Side or near PNC Park, those who want to be near a T station, and those who want a very good view of Pittsburgh.

-Things to consider: Overnight parking is $23/day and the shuttle goes anywhere in roughly a three-mile radius.
+Things to consider: Parking is charged nightly and the shuttle goes anywhere in roughly a three-mile radius.
 The non-view side of the hotel is right next to the highway and has the potential to be loud; however, the view side was fairly quiet all night.

 Hampton Inn Green Tree